One thing Mercedes' V-Class MPV certainly isn't short of is space. Jonathan Crouch reports on the current version.

 Very little effort is required to move the individual seats and benches fore and aft or to position them in the quick release seat rails.
 There's also a standard separately opening rear windscreen which is handy in tight parking spaces.
 You can also spend a little extra and go for the powered EASY-PACK tailgate which can be opened, closed and stopped in any position electrically.
 If you're not too tall, I'd recommend ticking this box as the tailgate is quite a reach when open.

-Prices start at around £50,000 and there's a choice of three bodystyles ('Standard length', 'Long' and 'Extra Long') and two trim levels ('Sport' and 'AMG Line').
+Prices start at around £55,000 and there's a choice of three bodystyles ('Standard length', 'Long' and 'Extra Long') and two trim levels ('Sport' and 'AMG Line').
 There are two diesel engine options too (there are no petrol variants), buyers choosing between 188 and 236hp versions of the brand's 2.0-litre turbo unit.
 Either way, you have to have a 9G-TRONIC PLUS automatic gearbox.
+There's also a Marco Polo camper version.
+The other alternative is the all-electric EQV model (only offered in Extra Long form), but you'll need from £70,000 upwards for one of those.

 Mercedes has provided this V-class with a whole host of safety and driver assist systems, although the majority are offered as options.
 A huge number of driver assistance systems are available, based on radar, camera and ultrasound sensors, which were introduced in the E-Class and S-Class under the name "Mercedes-Benz Intelligent Drive".
 The standard equipment includes Crosswind Assist, which stabilises the V-Class in strong gusts of crosswind, and ATTENTION ASSIST, which can warn of inattention and fatigue.
 Optionally available is Active Park Assist, which takes the guesswork out of parking the V-Class.